To enjoy the full Mail & Guardian online experience: please upgrade your browser

 That dramatic march from Johannesburg to Pretoria, highlighting the demand for economic freedom, won him at least 24 hours of respect from many of his detractors.

 But there is something deeply troubling about Malema’s political trickery.
-He pulled the wool over many poor eyes.

 The use of the phrase “economic freedom” is not about genuine economic empowerment for the poor black majority.
 It is simply a phrase that is being manipulated by the young political elite for ultimately selfish material gain.
 The real problem, economic injustice, is being carefully exploited in public political discourse for the wrong ends—positioning Malema and his cronies to access state largess.
 The real losers in this political language game are the poor black majority.